 In January 2022, CMS stated they would no longer reimburse for the use of the Company's ThyGeNEXT® and ThyraMIR® tests when billed together by the same provider/supplier for the same beneficiary on the same date of service.
 However, on February 28, 2022, the Company announced that the National Correct Coding Initiative (NCCI) program issued a response on behalf of CMS stating that the January 2022 billing policy reimbursement change for ThyGeNEXT® (0245U) and ThyraMIR® (0018U) tests has been retroactively reversed to January 1, 2022.
 In May 2022, the Company was notified by CMS/NCCI that processing of claims for dates of service after January 1, 2022 would be completed beginning July 1, 2022.
 However, on June 9, 2022, the Company was notified that Novitas re-priced ThyGeNEXT® (0245U) from \$2,919 to \$806.59 retroactively effective to January 1, 2022.
 On July 20, 2022, the Clinical Diagnostic Laboratory Tests (CDLT) Advisory Panel affirmed a gapfill price of \$806.59.
 As a result of the ThyGeNEXT® pricing change, the Company reduced its NRV rates for ThyGeNEXT® Medicare billing to reflect the \$806.59 pricing for tests performed during the second quarter of 2022.
 In addition, in order to reflect the retroactive pricing change to January 1, 2022, the Company recorded an NRV adjustment of \$0.7 million during the second quarter of 2022 to reduce revenue recorded during the first quarter of 2022.
-The Company estimated the ThyGeNEXT® pricing change would negatively impact Fiscal 2022 revenue by approximately \$5.0 million.
 During July 2022, the Company began implementing cost-savings initiatives including a reduction in headcount and incidental expenses and a freeze on all non-essential travel and hiring.
-In August 2022, the Company sold its pharma business.
-Effective January 1, 2023, the gapfill price for ThyGeNEXT® was set at \$1.266.07.
+In August 2022, the Company sold its Pharma Solutions business.
+Effective January 1, 2023, the gapfill price for ThyGeNEXT® was set at \$1,266.07.